 Conclusion

 Sewage backup can be a pain both physically and mentally.
-It not only can be a financial crisis, but a health crisis as well.
-Sewage water contains tons of bacteria, some of which can make you terribly sick.
+It can be not only a financial crisis but a health crisis as well.
+Sewage water contains tons of bacteria, some of which can make you sick.
 Some of them can even kill you if diseases develop.
 Kidney failure is a reality.
 Never mess with sewer water if you can help it.

 There are plenty of experts out there that can help you with sewage problems.
 They range from normal plumbers to actual sewer experts.
-If there’s a problem with your drainage or you see discolored water bubbling up from your bathtub, sinks, or toilet, call a professional immediately.
-You can prevent a lot of damage if you recognize the warning signs early.
+Our company does residential water repair and cleans up homes and business disasters, whether small or large.
+Call a professional immediately if there’s a problem with your drainage or if you see discolored water bubbling up from your bathtub, sinks, or toilet.
+You can prevent much damage if you recognize the warning signs early.

-If you do have to move around sewage water, make sure to wear protective garments: a mask, gloves, rubber boots, and proper clothing.
-Sanitize whatever you can whenever you deal with sewage water and make sure to wash yourself immediately after.
-Vacate the premises if you need to, as pathogens can infect you through simply inhaling sewage fumes.
+If you must move around sewage water, wear protective garments: a mask, gloves, rubber boots, and proper clothing.
+Sanitize whatever you can when dealing with sewage water and wash immediately afterward.
+Vacate the premises if needed, as pathogens can infect you by simply inhaling sewage fumes.